danthegoodman1/pyWebWatch/README.md

 - Uses IFTTT to send email from a web request

+### Setup

+- Setup an IFTTT applet
+- Install is not done unfortunately

 ### To-Do

 - Support watching multiple pages at same time